BrownFi/BrownFi-tech-docs/BrownFi-techspecs-V2.md

 Per swap, LPers earn premium fee (derived from price impact) and trading fee.
 However, only trading fee is partially splitted into protocol fee for the protocol developer.

-- Trading fee is a configurable param, defined by a percentage of actual amountIN.
-More precisely, trading fee equals $fee * amountIN$, current $fee =0.3$%.
-- Protocol fee equals $m * revenue$, where $0\leq m \leq 1$ is a configurable param.
-- By default, protocol fee is $m=0.1$ (i.e. 10% of LP revenue).

 **Implement fee split at the core contract**, so dev earns fee for all routers (including aggregators).

 **Requirement**: dollar-valued LP